Animals have been known to offer humans companionship since ages.

 Given the plethora of health benefits offered by animals, medical institutes and health professionals have started including animal services.

 Alliance of Therapy Dogs is one such organization that is committed to helping dog owners certified therapy dog teams.
-They provide training, testing, certification, insurance, and ongoing support services to those willing to volunteer with their dogs to visit to hospitals, special needs centers, nursing homes, airports, schools, libraries, courtrooms, and other facilities.
+They provide training, testing, certification, insurance, and ongoing support services to those willing to volunteer with their dogs to visit hospitals, special needs centers, nursing homes, airports, schools, libraries, courtrooms, and other facilities.
 To know more about Alliance of Therapy Dogs, contact here.